Does This Sound Familiar?

 This partly reflects the belief that Marketing's job is to create awareness and stimulate interest.
 And that it's the salesperson's job to take that interest and convert it into an initial appointment.
 But at many companies, this is naive in the extreme.

-This is primarily because, in B2B, most decision makers don't respond to Marketing.
-They're too busy doing their jobs.
-Especially with the demise of the trade journal, Marketing's effectiveness at creating awareness among actual decision makers is at an all-time low.
+This is primarily because most decision makers don't respond to Marketing.
+They're too busy doing their jobs or living their lives.
+Especially with the demise of print, Marketing's effectiveness at creating awareness among actual decision makers is at an all-time low.

 And even assuming that Marketing can create awareness, you're then faced with the problem of getting the prospect to take action - i.e. to respond and book an appointment.
 Where you used to be able to include a Business Reply Card in a Direct Mail piece for a prospect to request an appointment, effective analogues in B2B today are almost non-existent.